aquasecurity/tracee/docs/contributing/building/macosx.md

 * findutils (`brew install findutils`)
 * make (`brew install make`)

-## Creating a local building enviroment
+## Creating a local building environment

 Just like as described at [building environment](../building/environment.md), under OSX you may create your local building environment by using the same